openfootball/openfootball.github.io/talks/open_data_world_cup_with_js.md

 Q: Best "License" for Open Data?

-A: Public Domain (No License.
+A: Public Domain¹ (No License.
 No Copyright.
 No Rights Reserved.)
-[1]

 Q: Why?

-A: Keep it simple.
-[2]
+A: Keep it simple².

+____________
-- [1] Also sometimes "rebranded" or known as Creative Commons Zero (CC0) or Unlicense.
+¹ Also sometimes "rebranded" or known as Creative Commons Zero (CC0) or Unlicense.
-- [2] Full "License" Text Example: The data, schema and scripts are dedicated to the public domain.
+² Full "License" Text Example: The data, schema n scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 # Basics - What's Structured Data?
 Ex.
 FIFA Web Page